skip to main content

 If admitted, the Graduate Program Coordinator will serve as the student’s temporary advisor for their first year and will establish a rotation plan in consultation with the student, the Graduate Studies Committee and individual faculty.

-Students should expect to start their first rotation halfway through their first semester.
-Typically, a rotation student will be within a lab for 7-8 weeks (approximately half a semester) before rotating into a new lab.
+Students should expect to start their first rotation immediately, and to complete all three rotations by the end of the first semester.
 At the completion of each rotation, students are required to write a brief report describing their experience, which is submitted to the Graduate Program Coordinator and GSC.
 Following the completion of all rotations, the student will write a brief summary of their entire rotational experience, which also describes their preferred choice of permanent Major Advisor as well as alternates.
 While the GSC will endeavor to place students with their preferred Major Advisor, after consultation with the faculty involved, students may be placed with alternate choices.
-Rotation students must have a Major Advisor in place by the end of their first academic year.
+Rotation students must have a Major Advisor in place by no later than the end of their first academic year.

-This category is for potential M.S. students who have identified a member of the graduate faculty to be their Major Advisor, who will become their Thesis Director.
+This category is for potential M.S. students who wish to base their M.S. degree on a research thesis, and who have identified a member of the graduate faculty to be their Major Advisor, who will become their Thesis Director.
 Applicants should have a specific research area in mind and must contact Biology faculty who could potentially serve as their Major Advisor before submitting an application.
-The applicant should identify that Major Advisor in their submitted statement of purpose.
+The applicant should clearly identify that Major Advisor in bold, in the first sentence of their submitted Statement of Research Interests and Potential Research Questions.
 The prospective Major Advisor is responsible for placing a letter of support in the applicant’s file, describing why the student should be admitted into the program, how the student’s research will relate to that of the Major Advisor’s current laboratory/research group, and expectations for the student’s success in the Graduate Program.

 The Graduate Studies Committee reviews applicants and makes recommendations for admission and awarding of assistantships to the Department Chair.
-For full consideration, applicants for Fall admission must have all of their materials submitted through the Graduate School online submission system and received by the Department of Biology by January 15th.
+For full consideration, applicants for Fall admission must have all of their materials submitted through the Graduate School online submission system and received by the Department of Biology by the appropriate deadline (October 15th for January admission, or January 15th for August admission).
 Because testing agencies, universities, and references often take 2-3 weeks to submit materials, applicants are advised to make requests for test scores, transcripts, and letters of reference well ahead of the deadline.
-Applications that are incomplete in the Department of Biology as of January 15th will not be considered initially, and will be considered as late applications.
-Late applications are only considered if admission places or assistantships are still available; such applications are typically reviewed by the Graduate Studies Committee in late March.
-While we appreciate early decisions from applicants who are offered admission and/or assistantships, the Department of Biology supports the Council of Graduate Schools’ resolution to allow applicants to graduate programs up to April 15th to make decisions on offers of admission.
+Applications that are incomplete in the Department of Biology at the deadline will not be considered initially, and will be considered as late applications.
+Late applications are only considered if admission places or assistantships are still available.
+While we appreciate early decisions from applicants who are offered admission and/or assistantships, the Department of Biology supports the Council of Graduate Schools’ resolution to allow applicants to graduate programs up to April 15th to make decisions on offers of fall admission.

 Applications for Spring admission are reviewed on a case by case basis but are usually only considered when the Graduate Studies Committee determines that the applicant would be a competitive applicant for regular Fall admission.